Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Angola are concentrated in Luanda, the nation's economic engine.
-This location provides low-latency connectivity to the country's critical oil and gas, banking, and government sectors, which are all headquartered in the capital.
+Proximity To Key Business Districts: Most data centers are concentrated in Luanda.
+This provides direct, low-latency access to the headquarters of the banking, government, and oil and gas sectors, which are the primary consumers of high-availability digital services.

 Natural Disaster Risk